 Uganda's environment-related laws and policies promote community conservation.
-For example, the constitution obligates the State to protect important natural resources [4] and to involve people in the defend their rights.
+For example, the constitution obligates the State to protect important natural resources [4] and to involve people in the formulation and implementation of numerous internal threats.
+These include highly centralised decision-making that is susceptible to corruption and compromise, the exclusion of women from decision-making and the lack of capacity and resources to fully pursue and defend their rights.
 External threats jeopardise communities' land tenure and food sovereignty.
 The external threats include oil exploration activities in Butimba and in the Albertine region generally, [8] forest plantation activities in the Bukaleba area by a private Norwegian forestation company, running a 9,165ha plantation and carbon trade project, [9] and oil palm plantations in Kalangala district by Oil Palm Uganda Limited.
 [10]